 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-It is part of the Dragonriders of Pern 501.3 AL, series and is a This science fiction is a hardcover edition that was published by Del Rey Books on October 1, 2008 and has 538 pages.
+It is part of the Dragonriders of Pern 501.3 AL, series and is a science fiction that was published by Del Rey Books on October 1, 2008 and has 538 pages.

 Explore it on Goodreads or Amazon.

 Todd McCaffrey’s effort at taking up his mother’s writing mantle and carry on with the Pern Universe, in an earlier time in Pern’s history.

 I so love reading about Pern, and it was with trepidation that I picked up the first joint McCaffrey effort, Dragon’s Kin.

 I’ve now read Dragonheart and I’m still so very disappointed.

 Yes, there is a storyline.
 A storyline in which the characters are inserted with little development.
 Events and inner thoughts are skimmed over.
 It’s like reading an outline that has been fleshed out a bit.

 Few events have the in-depth lead-up I’be been accustomed to with Anne McCaffrey; one is dropped into a conversation without having any real idea as to what or why it’s happening.
 The reader is introduced to Xhinna with so very little background that why he bothered with the little bit he did…I dunno.
 In the earlier books, we’d have learned such detail about Xhinna that we would become emotionally involved with her trials and triumphs.